 Six or so years ago, a group within Apple started looking into making a speaker that could be placed almost anywhere in the home, would be simple to set up, and would sound incredible no matter where it was placed.
 Those requirements and constraints posed a significant challenge to the hardware and software engineering teams.
 What else is new?
 The solution they came up with became HomePod — a less-than-7-inch cylinder that doesn't just fill a room with sound but turns it into a full-on soundstage.

 I've been using a HomePod since it launched but I haven't reviewed it yet.
 Not officially.
 That's because it wasn't officially available where I live — Canada.
 Today, that changes.

 HomePod is now being sold not just in the U.S., U.K., and Australia, but Canada, Germany, and France as well.

 I've now had the chance to live with HomePod for almost a week with full Canadian support, as well as over four months with the U.S. version.
 Over that time, I've gotten a sense of what it is, what it does, who it's for, and how it fits into the Apple ecosystem.

 I've also had the chance to talk with some of the people at Apple that brought HomePod to market, to see the audio lab where it was tested and iterated on, and to hear their vision for the smart speaker.
 That includes Kate Bergeron, Vice President of Hardware Engineering, Gary Geaves, Senior Director of Audio Design and Engineering, and Phil Schiller, Senior Vice President of Worldwide Marketing.

 And so, at long last, here's my review.

 - Phenomenal sound in a small package that can be placed anywhere.

-- On-device Apple Music, iTunes Music & Podcast, and iTunes Match.
+- On-device Apple Music and Podcasts, and iTunes Music and iTunes Match.